October 2017 – May 2018

 Purpose and Description of Program

-This monthly Online Introduction to Bowen Theory and Its Applications will begin in October and is organized in monthly learning modules through May.
+This monthly Online Introduction to Bowen Theory Program will begin in October and is organized in monthly learning modules through May.
 It is designed particularly for people who do not have access to local training and who are motivated to consider Bowen theory as an alternative to conventional approaches to solving problems in families, organizations, or society.
 It provides a substantial experience in learning and using Bowen theory in one’s own family and field of work.
 The learning modules will focus on theoretical concepts and the ways they are learned through study of one’s own family and through applications in various fields.